Keeping your school library up to date

 - Run a School Book Fair: As well as providing your pupils with the opportunity to buy their own book from a curated selection, you will be earning commission to spend on books for the school.
 You can choose from a range of school book fair providers here.

 - Set up a fundraising page: You can raise money from your parent body and local businesses by setting up a fundraising page on the Support Your School website, run by Peters.
 The website is free and helps schools raise funds that can then be used to buy books from Peters’ extensive selection.
+Find more fundraising ideas in our interview with Holden Clough Community Primary School, who raised over £12,000 to support their reading for pleasure goals.

-While we all benefit from a vibrant children’s book scene, keeping up to date with the 6500 titles that are published every year is no mean feat.
+While we all benefit from a vibrant children’s book scene, keeping up to date with the thousands of titles that are published every year is no mean feat.
 The good news is that there is lots of expertise and support that you can draw on to ensure that you have books that cater for the reading interests of all your pupils.